cardano-foundation/CIPs/CIP-xxxx/README.md

 We needed a way to reliably disambiguate different 32 byte strings.
 Rather than making a non-standard encoding scheme specific to our structures we would like to use standard [CBOR] Tags.

-This CIP is informed by [CBOR-CPS] and [CBOR-CIP].
+This CIP is informed by [CPS-CBOR-TAGS] and [CIP-CBOR-TAGS].

 Without this Tag definition, a metadata CIP which uses [ED25519-BIP32] public keys:

-1. Is likely to just encode public keys as a byte string of 32 bytes; and
+* Is likely to just encode public keys as a byte string of 32 bytes; and
-2. Needs to redundantly define how the keys are encoded in the byte string.
+* Needs to redundantly define how the keys are encoded in the byte string.
-3. Different metadata may encode these keys differently which can lead to confusion and potential error.
+* May encode these keys differently to another CIP, which can lead to confusion and potential error.

 [BIP32] also defines `secp256k1`` keys which are also 32 bytes long.
 This CIP would help disambiguate between these keys and inform the decoder which key is being utilized.